Jazz Bass Master Harness: Volume · Q · Blend + Series/Parallel + Phantom Buffer

 Step 1: Mount pots on the plate

 1.1 Drop all three pots through the plate holes.
-From neck to bridge: Blend, Volume, Tone.
+From neck to bridge: Blend, Volume, Q.

 1.2 Finger-tighten the mounting nuts.
 Leave them slightly loose.
 You may need to rotate the pots to align lugs for clean wire runs.